josephabbey/josephabbey.dev/src/content/blog/battery-widget.md

 <!-- ![Demo Image](../../assets/blog/battery-widget.png) -->

-It makes use of a [template widget](https://companion.home-assistant.io/docs/integrations/android-widgets#template) so it requires a connection to HomeAssistant even for local devices.
+It makes use of a [template widget](https://companion.home-assistant.io/docs/integrations/android-widgets#template) so it requires a connection to Home-Assistant even for local devices.

 ## Version 2